marijnh/Eloquent-JavaScript/11_async.md

 This asynchronous function returns a meaningful value.
 This is the main advantage of promises—they simplify the use of asynchronous functions.
-Instead of having to pass around callbacks, promise-based functions look similar to regular ones: they take input as arguments, and return their output.
+Instead of having to pass around callbacks, promise-based functions look similar to regular ones: they take input as arguments and return their output.
 The only difference is that the output may not be available yet.